blakazulu/search-mcp/docs/search-comparison-test.md

 ### Bottom Line

 For AI assistants working with code, MCP enables asking questions about large codebases that would otherwise be impractical.
-The ~20.4x efficiency gain over grep means the difference between "context limit exceeded" and "here's your answer in 20ms."
+The **40-43x efficiency gain** over grep means the difference between "context limit exceeded" and "here's your answer in milliseconds."

 ---